Adopt a Cocker Spaniel

 You might also like to play a few gentle games with him.
 We have a few great ideas here to get you started.
 These will help you bond together gently.

-The best tip of all, plenty of quiet time with your dog will help tremendously, but first, take your dog for a long walk to tire him out.
-When you return, give him a drink and a biscuit, make yourself a coffee, and then sit on the floor together and just chill out.
+And best of all, plenty of quiet time with your dog will help tremendously, but first, take your dog for a long walk to tire him out.
+When you return, give him a drink and a biscuit, make yourself a coffee, and then sit on the floor together and chill out.

 Losing Teeth

 As your dog had to have twelve teeth removed, you may notice he's having difficulty eating crunchy kibble.
-If that's the case, you could try softening his kibble with a little warm water first.
+If that's the case, try softening his kibble with a little warm water first.

 Alternatively, you could reduce his kibble by half and replace it with high-quality tinned wet food.